Data model

 deleted_at timestamp Date of deletion

-The "vendor", "product" and "version" fields are not used at the moment and are therefore missing from the application.
+The "vendor", "product" and "version" fields are not used and therefore are absent in the app.

-'data model export references logical switches attached to a physical switch.
+The data model export lists logical network switches linked with a physical switch.

-In the application, a physical switch can be attached to a logical switch (denoted as "Network Switches") from these two types of objects.
+In the app, a physical switch can be linked with a logical network switch from these two objects.

 Physical routers